oCesaum/simple-kanban-drag-and-drop/README.md

 Page: https://simple-kanban-drag-and-drop.vercel.app/

 ## Implementations
-  [ ] - enable task color change
-  [ ] - enable adding and removing columns
+  - [ ] enable adding and removing columns
+    - [x] make array of tasks, new array must contain columns with column name, color, id and an object with the respective column tasks
-  [ ] - enable change columns name
+  - [ ] enable change columns name
+  - [ ] enable task color change
-  [ ] - on handle move task, add the task to exactily position of array
+  - [ ] on handle move task, add the task to exactily position of array